 Jennifer is our behind the scenes guru, born and raised in Brooklyn, NY.
-She has worked on Wall Street, helped develop and manage a chain of health clubs in the NY/NJ area, earned her Doctorate in Physical Therapy, and opened a therapy office specializing in pediatrics.
+She has worked on Wall Street, helped develop and manage a chain of health clubs in the NY/NJ area, earned her Doctorate in Physical Therapy specializing in pediatrics.

-After several years of managing WSHR Mike presented her with another opportunity.
-He asked her to join in on the development and operations of a complimentary business in Cape Elizabeth called “Lumbery”.
-Jennifer knew instantly that offering sustainably sourced wood from Maine woods and instructional classes to educate and empower our customers would be a welcomed addition to this tight knit, shop local community.
+After several years of managing WSHR Mike asked her to join in on the development and operations of a complimentary business in Cape Elizabeth called “Lumbery”.
+Jennifer knew instantly that providing quality building products and customer service, operating with an environmentally conscience driven mission, all while supporting local forests and local communities would be a welcomed addition to this tight knit, shop local community.

 In her spare time you will find Jennifer shuttling her daughter to and from lacrosse, volleyball and ninja classes.
 She loves baking with her family, taking an early morning class at SolidCore, or just soaking in the sunshine and salty Atlantic Ocean air while walking along one of the many local beaches NY has to offer.

 Ryan Holland, Owner

 Hailing from the Whites of New Hampshire, Ryan was drawn to the coastal life through his love of surfing and his wife, a true Mainer.
 Through his experiences in the trades, he quickly became an integral crew member of Willard Square Home Repair, and forged a friendship with Mike Friedland which led to this exciting new business venture.

 Ryan has always been drawn to the outdoors – whether it’s hiking the 4,000 footers, camping in the Pemigewasset wilderness, snowboarding backcountry terrain, boating out in Casco Bay, or more recently, forging trails with his kids in their own backyard, his love of nature is limitless.